 - 2-3 tsp water

 Preheat oven to 350° Prepare a cookie sheet with parchment paper or a light pass swipe of butter.
 Do not use cooking spray.

 Cream butter and sugar together in a mixer at medium until fluffy about 2 minutes.
 Scrape down sides of mixing bowl. .

 Scrape down sides again and cover bowl with plastic.
 Refrigerate for at least an hour and up to 24 hours.
-Dough be frozen at this point.
+Dough can be frozen at this point.

-Using thumb, gently make an indentation into the center of the cookie being careful not to go all the way through to the cookie sheet.
+Using your thumb, gently make an indentation into the center of the cookie being careful not to go all the way through to the cookie sheet.